-While RPA is a breakthrough, it’s based on a natural evolution of automation tools that have been used in computer programs for decades.
+While RPA is a breakthrough, it’s based on a natural evolution of software automation tools that have been used for decades.
 It’s like a macro on steroids – far better than screen-scrapers that duplicate keystrokes.

-The first commercial RPA product, developed by UK-based Blue Prism, launched in 2003, and today there are dozens of so-called RPA platforms in the marketplace.
+The first commercial RPA product, developed by UK-based Blue Prism, launched in 2003.
+Today, companies have dozens of RPA platforms to choose from in the marketplace.

-Technically, RPA technology is a platform that resides on top of a company’s traditional information technology infrastructure, living in a cloud or server, and it can work across many business applications.
+Technically, RPA technology is a platform that resides on top of a company’s traditional information technology infrastructure, living in a cloud or server.
+RPA can work across many different business applications.

-Think of RPA as a control center for licensed software bots that — through programming, learning and artificial intelligence — process data in business applications like human workers do, but better.
-These RPA bots, or digital workers, specialize in processing high-volume, repeatable tasks that range from simple to complex with extreme efficiency and accuracy.
+Think of RPA as a control center for licensed software bots or digital workers.
+Through programming, learning and artificial intelligence, these digital workers learn to process data in business applications like human workers do, but better.
+They specialize in processing high-volume, repeatable tasks — from simple to complex — with extreme efficiency and accuracy.

-A bot can be taught to take over a simple task, such as opening emails in an accounts payable folder of Outlook, “reading” the email with artificial intelligence and then processing the invoice in an Oracle, SAP or QuickBooks app.
+For example, it can open emails in an accounts payable folder of Outlook, “read” the email with artificial intelligence and then process the invoice in an Oracle, SAP or QuickBooks app.
 The bot can be taught to handle certain exceptions and send its work to a human to review and approve in batches.

 Or, a bot can be taught a complex workflow requiring multiple steps, logic-based decisions and use of numerous applications.
-An RPA bot can swivel its virtual chair through different programs and data sets to complete functions rapidly and accurately.
+An RPA bot can swivel its virtual chair through different programs and data sets to complete processes.

-What’s more, enterprise-grade bots, like those offered by Blue Prism, are also extremely fast.
-Instead of working through the human interface of software programs like humans do, which sometimes come with delays as programs are launch and data is saved, they can work in an app through an API, completing tasks at super-fast speeds in batches.
+What’s more, enterprise-grade bots, like those offered by Blue Prism, work extremely fast.
+Instead of working through the human interface of software programs like humans do, which sometimes come with delays as programs are launch and data is saved, they process work in an app through an API.
+This allows them to complete tasks at super-fast speeds in batches.

 The benefits of using a bot to do specific tasks – the list of possibilities is long – exceeds the time- and cost-saving benefits of executing the task, too.
-For example, when a bot does work, it can be 100% compliant with requirements, and its work can be easily traced and audited.
+For example, when a bot does work, it can be 100% compliant with requirements.
+What’s more, its work can be easily traced and audited.
 Bots can also be easily scaled up or down to meet demand.

 In today’s era of super-low unemployment, many U.S. companies are also turning to RPA as a workforce solution strategy.
 In fact, 67% of CIOs report planning to use automation “to remove the need for additional headcount,” according to the 2018 CIO Survey by KPMG and Harvey Nash.